 Once this is acknowledged there emerges an unmistakable forward-looking, nonretributive point to introducing liability to punishment for law violation, publication of this liability so that it works as a threat, and expectation of increased compliance with the law because of dislike of the perceived punitive threat by most people and their unwillingness to risk incurring what is threatened for noncompliance.
 Risk of punishment provides an incentive for any normal person to comply with just laws protecting individual rights.
 No purely backward-looking conception of the practice of punishment, focused exclusively on the desert of the offender, can accommodate provisions for this incentive.

 On the view sketched so far, a system of punishment under law is fundamentally a technique of social control (Gibbs 1975), and its employment is justified to the extent that it actually protects such social justice as society through its laws has achieved.
 This purpose is external, not internal, to the practice of punishment.
 To accept this conception of punishment is to concede the central claim of the consequentialist, not that of the retributivist.
 The institution of punishment so conceived is thus not justified on purely deontological or on purely consequential grounds, because punishment manifests some features of each line of consideration, even though the principles justifying it are nonretributive.
 Nevertheless, punishment retains some retributive elements, conceptually and normatively.
-Any given act of punishment may look starkly retributive to the one who undergoes it — the sentence imposed is a deprivation inflicted on someone found guilty, and not on anyone else, and it is imposed solely because of that finding.
-What could be more retributive than this?
+Any given act of punishment may look starkly retributive to the one who undergoes it—the sentence imposed is a deprivation inflicted on someone found guilty, and not on anyone else, and it is imposed solely because of that finding.

 Against this background we can now consider a step-by-step argument for a liberal justification of punishment.
 The general idea has been presented in various forms and fragments over the past half century by many writers.